acuminous/jinkies/README.md

 ### Other<br/>
 Jinkies doesn't currently support any non-audio content.
-We'd like to add video and text (for text-to-speech), but haven't got their yet.
+We'd like to add video and text (for text-to-speech), but haven't got there yet.

 ## <a id="proxyConfiguration"/>Proxy Configuration
 You can configure Jinkies to use a proxy server for HTTP and HTTPS traffic by following the